gouzidev/CPP-98-HTTP-Web-Server/README.md

 - Robust input validation & state tracking
 - Resource cleanup and error propagation

+## Contributors
+This project was developed in collaboration with my teammate **[Asma Koraichi](https://github.com/asmawithoute)**.
+Her contributions were essential to the successful implementation of this HTTP web server.

 ## License
 Temporarily All Rights Reserved while code is being polished.
 Documentation may later switch to a permissive license alongside a source release.